-Sports Gamers Online utilizes a five-star rating system (done in half-star increments) for its reviews.
+UPDATED 8/2/2019: Sports Gamers Online utilizes a 10-point rating system for its reviews.
 This system, we believe, offers more clarity to the readers and viewers on the opinion of the review.

-- 5 – Masterpiece — The highest score we can give out.
+- 10 – Masterpiece — The highest score we can give out.
 The game may have some issues, but it’s an experience that we think everyone needs to try.
+It’s the closest a game can get to perfect.

-- 4 – Great — These are games that we think are fantastic pieces of work that are easily recommended
+- 9 – Incredible — These are games that we think are fantastic pieces of work that are easily recommended

-- 3 – Good — A game with a lot of things going for it, but it just doesn’t stand out enough.
+- 6 – Okay — A game with some things going for it, but it just doesn’t stand out enough; A game full of what-ifs.

-- 2 – Below Average — There may be some things to enjoy, but these games are flawed to the point that a lot of potential fun is ruined.
+- 4 – Bad — There may be some things that work, but these games are flawed to the point that a lot of potential fun is ruined.

 Why do you still score games?